DebanjanaKar/Covid19_FakeNews_Detection/README.md

 </p>

 ## FLASK API:
-The GUI has been hosted in a IBM server (http://pca.sl.cloud9.ibm.com:1999/) which is accessible internally. <br/>
+The GUI has been hosted in a IBM server (http://pca.sl.cloud9.ibm.com:1999/) which is accessible within IBM domain. <br/>
 process.py is a working code to host the GUI in the localhost.
 It can be easily modified to host the demo in any other server as well.